-I’ve experienced many L&D people give a knowing look with a raised eyebrow when you mention Communications teams, but the two functions actually have common foundations and complimentary skills.
+I’ve experienced many L&D people give a knowing look with a raised eyebrow when you mention Marketing and Communications teams, but the two functions actually have common foundations and complimentary skills.
 If you haven’t yet fully embraced partnership working with your Communications team – here are four tips on how to get the most from the relationship:

 Partnering to create a powerful internal brand